Registered Charity No.1101767

 Trustee (Founder and Honorary Administrator)

-Malcolm Goodman studied the horn at the Royal College of Music in London and first joined the Royal Air Force as a member of the Central Band in 1975.
-After an extensive career both with the Central Band, Western Band and Band of the RAF Regiment and following his appointment as Public Relations and Marketing Manager for the RAF Music Services, he established the Royal Air Force Music Charitable Trust in 2003.
-Following retirement from the RAF in 2006 Malcolm was appointed to the new post of Music School Manager at Uppingham School in Rutland until his retirement in 2014.
-Malcolm was awarded the MBE from Her Majesty The Queen in 2001 and is Founder and Director of the Lincolnshire Chamber Orchestra, and Founder of the Lincolnshire Philharmonia Orchestra based at RAF Cranwell.
+Malcolm Goodman studied the horn at the Royal College of Music in London and first joined the Royal Air Force as a member of the Central Band of the Royal Air Force in 1975 until 1980.
+He resumed his Royal Air Force career in 1990 as principal horn with the Western Band of the Royal Air Force, and subsequently the Band of the Royal Air Force Regiment.
+Following his additional appointment as Public Relations and Marketing Manager for the RAF Music Services, he established the Royal Air Force Music Charitable Trust in 2003.
+He retired from the RAF in 2006 to undertake a new appointment as Music School Manager at Uppingham School in Rutland until retirement in 2014.
+Malcolm is a Gulf War veteran, having undertaken active service at field hospitals in Saudi Arabia during the 1991 conflict, and was awarded the MBE from Her Majesty The Queen in 2001.

 Sergeant (Retired) John Baigent

-John Baigent joined the RAF Music Services as a trumpeter in 1971.
-He subsequently served in the RAF Southern Band (RAF Henlow), The Band of the RAF Germany (RAF Rheindahlen), The Band of the RAF Regiment (RAF Catterick) and The Band of the RAF College (RAF Cranwell).
-Retiring after 29 years’ service, having continued his employment elsewhere at RAF Cranwell in a civilian capacity, he continues to provide technical support for the band concerts at the Whittle Hall.
-As a trumpet player with various local orchestras and wind bands, he also has a supporting role with various other community organisations.
+John Baigent joined the Royal Air Force Music Services as a trumpeter in 1971, serving with the Southern Band of the Royal Air Force, Band of the Royal Air Force Germany, Band of the Royal Air Force Regiment and Band of the Royal Air Force College.
+Retiring after 29 years’ service, he continued his employment at Royal Air Force Cranwell in a civilian capacity until 2018 and continues to provide on-going technical support for band concerts at the Whittle Hall RAF Cranwell.
+As a trumpet player with local orchestras and wind bands, he also has a supporting role with various other community organisations.
+John is a Gulf War veteran, having undertaken active service at the War Hospital in Maharraq during the 1991 conflict.